hipc-book/hipc-book.github.io/_units/6-internode_parallelism.md

 > It is not expected (or required) that you will use Parallel I/O in your assignment.
 However, that is not a reason you shouldn't gain a basic understanding in using MPI-IO! 🙂
 {: .block-warning }

-There are numerous approaches to writing output from parallel processes, and they can broadly be categorised into three approaches: _N_-to-_N_, _N_-to-_M_ and _N_-to-_1_.
+There are numerous approaches to writing output from parallel processes, and they can broadly be categorised into three approaches: N-to-N, N-to-M and N-to-1.

 ![The three approaches to writing files in parallel: N to N, N to M, and N to 1](/hipc/assets/unit-6/parallel-io.png)
 _**Figure 9:** Three approaches to writing files in parallel_
 {: style="color:gray; font-size: 90%; text-align: center;" }

-The simplest approach to implement is perhaps _N_-to-_N_, where each process writes its own file.
+The simplest approach to implement is perhaps N-to-N, where each process writes its own file.
 This can be achieved using simple POSIX file I/O operations.
 However, this may overwhelm a file system at scale (lots of metadata operations (e.g. file create, file close, file size queries, etc.)), and may also make it difficult to manage for other applications.
-In particular loading from _N_ files on a future application run (which may run on a different number of processes) may be more complicated, and parsing data spread across many files may be more complex for analysis tools.
+In particular loading from N files on a future application run (which may run on a different number of processes) may be more complicated, and parsing data spread across many files may be more complex for analysis tools.

-The _N_-to-_1_ approach is perhaps the most natural approach following _N_-to-_N_, where all processes write to a single file.
-This solves many of the complexities introduced by the _N_-to-_N_ case.
+The N-to-1 approach is perhaps the most natural approach following N-to-N, where all processes write to a single file.
+This solves many of the complexities introduced by the N-to-N case.
 However, orchestrating this using POSIX operations may be difficult, with each process writing to a separate "chunk" simultaneously.
 Since each process is writing to a single file, this approach may also add overhead or cause serialisation because of the potential need to use file locks and unlocks to prevent data corruption.

-They hybrid _N_-to-_M_ approach is perhaps the most complex to implement, but can strike a good balance between being usability and performance (since we can potentially reduce metadata overhead, but also reduce file locking overhead, book-keeping, etc.).
+They hybrid N-to-M approach is perhaps the most complex to implement, but can strike a good balance between being usability and performance (since we can potentially reduce metadata overhead, but also reduce file locking overhead, book-keeping, etc.).

-In this section, we're going to cover the _N_-to-_1_ approach, and we're going to do it using the `MPI_File_...()` functions.
+In this section, we're going to cover the N-to-1 approach, and we're going to do it using the `MPI_File_...()` functions.

 ## MPI-IO